Published GeoDCAT-AP v1.0.1

 This section contains all the practical information on the tools used by the Working Group to collaborate:

-- GeoDCAT-AP working drafts page: Joinup page where all the GeoDCAT-AP versions are published.
+- GeoDCAT-AP release page: Joinup page where all the GeoDCAT-AP versions are published.

 - GeoDCAT-AP Mailing list and public mail archive on Joinup.